How to Write a Condolence Email to Customers and Coworkers

 While this article can in no way offset the heartbreak of those who have lost loved ones and dear colleagues, I hope it helps you express your condolences to customers or colleagues and explain how you will respond to support the work actions needed.

-Three Essential Requirements for Condolence Letters to Customers or Coworkers
+Three Essential Requirements for Condolence Emails

 Below is an actual example of a well written work condolence email sent by a customer service representative to a customer who had lost a team member.